-Some kids has their baseball cards, but us nerds had our Marvel Handbooks.
+Some kids had their baseball cards, but us nerds had our Marvel Handbooks.

 The Official Handbook of the Marvel Universe (1982) was a 15-volume comic series that detailed the fictional Marvel comics universe like an encyclopedia.
 Each Marvel comics character received a one-page spread that gave a detailed, definitive biography of the characters as if they were a real person.
 A few years later (1985-1988) a twenty-issue Deluxe Edition was published and it was as rad as the original.

-Long before the Internet, the OHotMU was the only way you could refresh your memory on a character’s backstory or get some biographical data on a character.
+Long before the Internet, the Official Handbook of the Marvel Universe (OHotMU) was the only way you could refresh your memory on a character’s backstory or get some biographical data on a character.
 Major characters like Cyclops, Doctor Doom, and Captain America were included, of course, but minor heroes, alien races, hardware, vehicles, and more were as well.

 It was thorough and detailed, and one-stop shopping for anyone who wanted an accurate, enthusiastic overview of their favorite superheroes.
 Each character entry followed a standard template that included:

 - a full picture of the character,

 - a smaller image that illustrated their powers in action

 - text detailing their origins, powers, and weapons,

 - quick stats such as real names, places of birth, relatives, first appearances, heights, affiliations, and more.

 An entry like Spider-Man’s was atypical, as it ran two pages and included a schematic drawing of his webshooters.